 I strongly recommend that you observe someone disbudding goats before trying this on your own.
 It’s not a fun process and can be deadly for the goat kid if done incorrectly.

-Most folks we know still use the Rhinehart and a disbudding box, but this process has been less stressful and traumatic.
+Most folks we know still use the Rhinehart and a disbudding box, but this process (with the Express iron & towel) has been less stressful and traumatic.
 We still don’t enjoy disbudding goats, but this process makes it a little easier.
 Disbudding is also why we prefer polled goats.

 To learn more about goat kids and horns, read What Are Polled Goats, How To Tell Whether Baby Goats Are Polled or Horned, and Getting Goats – Horned, Polled, or Disbudded?